drforr/Perl-Mogrify/README.md

 critic"` annotations, use the `--force` option.

 A bare `"## no critic"` annotation disables all the active Policies.
-If you wish to disable only specific Policies, add a list of Enforcer names as arguments, just as you would for the `"no strict"` or `"no warnings"` pragmas.
+If you wish to disable only specific Policies, add a list of Transformer names as arguments, just as you would for the `"no strict"` or `"no warnings"` pragmas.
 For example, this would disable the `ProhibitEmptyQuotes` and `ProhibitPostfixControls` policies until the end of the block or until the